japila-books/apache-spark-internals/docs/scheduler/FairSchedulableBuilder.md

 `buildDefaultPool` requests the <<rootPool, root pool>> to <<getSchedulableByName, find the default pool>> (one with the <<DEFAULT_POOL_NAME, default>> name).

-Unless already available, `buildDefaultPool` creates a <<spark-scheduler-Pool.adoc#, schedulable pool>> with the following:
+Unless already available, `buildDefaultPool` creates a <<spark-scheduler-Pool.md#, schedulable pool>> with the following:

 * <<DEFAULT_POOL_NAME, default>> pool name